Half the fun of owning a Toyota Tacoma is modding it. But there are lots of mods out there—many are expensive, but not all of them are worth it.

-I’ve had Toyota vehicles for nearly 10 years and I’ve been putting them to the test by overlanding across the USA and Mexico.
-In that time, I’ve tried a lot of mods.
+I’ve owned Toyota vehicles for nearly 10 years and I’ve been putting them to the test by overlanding across the USA and Mexico.
+In that time, I’ve tested everything from tires to roof racks, tiny interior enhancements to rooftop tents, and everything in-between.

-This list includes some of my absolute favorite Toyota Tacoma mods for both the 2nd gen Tacoma and the 3rd gen Tacoma.
-Many of them are currently installed on my overland Tacoma build.
-So let’s dive in!
+I wrote this list to include some of my absolute favorite Toyota Tacoma mods for both the 2nd gen Tacoma and the 3rd gen Tacoma.
+Many of them are currently installed on my overland Tacoma build, so you can rest assured knowing they’ve been put to use

 Best Tacoma Interior Mods

-First up let’s take a look inside the vehicle.
-The following Toyota Tacoma parts and mods are for comfort, style, and utility inside the cab.
+First up, let’s take a look inside the vehicle.
+The following Toyota Tacoma accessories and mods are for comfort, style, and utility inside the cab.

 1. Scoshe Magnetic Phone Mount

 I absolutely love this thing.
-I’ve used a lot of phone mounts, but the Scoshe magnetic phone mount has been my absolute favorite.
+I’ve used a lot of phone mounts, but the Scoshe magnetic phone mount has been my favorite.
+It’s easy to use and just works.

 2. Pop & Lock Power Tailgate Lock

 I spent a whole year locking and unlocking my tailgate by hand.
-I finally got fed up with it and instead ordered the pop & lock power tailgate lock so I could lock the trunk when I pressed the button to lock the cab.
+It got old quick.
+I finally got fed up with it and ordered the pop & lock power tailgate lock so I could lock the trunk when I pressed the button to lock the cab.

-Why the Toyota Motor Corporation didn’t think of this is beyond me.
+Why the Toyota Motor Corporation didn’t install this in the factory is beyond me.
 But do yourself a favor and get one of these right away!
-They aren’t super difficult to install.
+They are fairly easy to install and save you a lot of headaches.

 3. Center Console Organizer Tray